Gujrat Division: History

 Meanwhile, on 15 February 2023 the Punjab caretaker government suspended the notifications of the newly established division of Gujrat, newly created district Wazirabad and three new tehsils in the division.
 According to the new notification issued by the Board of Revenue, the notifications of creation of Gujrat Division, Wazirabad District, three new tehsils Jalalpur Jattan and Kunjah in Gujrat District and Alipur Chattha Tehsil in Wazirabad District (newly created) were suspended.
 According to the new notification, the suspension was valid till the general election in Punjab.

 However, on 21 February 2023, Lahore High Court suspended caretaker government's order and revived Gujrat as division.

 Despite the legal restoration, Gujrat Division remained largely non-functional for over a year due to the removal of key administrative officers, lack of budget allocation, and interim arrangements that placed Gujrat under the acting charge of officials from Gujranwala Division.

 On 18 December 2024, the Division was officially notified by the Punjab Board of Revenue, following approval from the Governor of Punjab and in compliance with an earlier Lahore High Court ruling, reaffirming the division's legal and administrative status, marked a turning point.
 It confirmed the inclusion of all four districts, ended ambiguity, and set the groundwork for regular staffing, independent budget allocation, and the operationalization of divisional institutions.

 Geography

 Gujrat Division is located at about 32.5 degrees north latitude and 74.0 degrees longitude in north Pakistan in the Punjab region.
 It lies on the Pakistan national highway N-5 about halfway between Islamabad and Lahore.
 Gujrat division is bordered by five other divisions including Rawalpindi Division, Sargodha Division, Faisalabad Division, Lahore Division and Gujranwala Division.

 Gujrat division has two rivers Chenab River and Jhelum River.

 Demographics

 Population

-According to 2023 census, Gujrat division had a population of 7,362,182 nearly equal to the country of Serbia or the US state of Michigan.
+According to the 2023 census, Gujrat division had a population of 7,362,182 nearly equal to the country of Serbia or the US state of Michigan.